AlonaCh/PokemonAPI/README.md

 - Utilize PokeAPI.
 - Display Cards for the Pokémon
 - Display the following information on each card: - ID - Name - Image - Type(s) - Height and weight
 - Display Pokémon by Generations
-  - Utilize the endpoint: https://pokeapi.co/api/v2/generation/{id or name}/.
-  - Display Pokémon by generations.
 - Display the Amount of Pokémon in the Generation
 - Display the count of Pokémon available in each generation.
 - Search for Specific Pokémon by Name from Each Generation
-  - Implement a search functionality to find specific Pokémon by name within each generation.
 - Create a User Interface with Decent Design
 - Design a user interface with a focus on visually appealing cards.
 - Ensure the cards are well-designed to enhance user experience.
 - Filter Pokemon from each generation based on their types